Darrell Russell (American football)

-Darrell Anthony Russell, Jr. (May 27, 1976 – December 15, 2005) was an American football defensive tackle for the Oakland Raiders and Washington Redskins of the National Football League (NFL).
+Darrell Anthony Russell Jr. (May 27, 1976 – December 15, 2005) was an American professional football player who was a defensive tackle for the Oakland Raiders and Washington Redskins of the National Football League (NFL).
 He died in a car crash near Los Angeles after being indefinitely banned from the NFL for repeated violations of the league's substance abuse policy.

 Early life

-Darrell Anthony Russell, Jr. was born in Pensacola, Florida.
+Darrell Anthony Russell Jr. was born in Pensacola, Florida.
 His mother, Eleanor Russell, divorced in 1986 from Darrell Anthony Russell Sr. when their only child was four years old, and moved from Florida to Southern California.
 Russell grew up in a rough part of San Diego just a few blocks from Lincoln Kennedy.
 Russell graduated from St. Augustine High School.